urvisurti897/SEP_Assignment_One/Pet_Daycare.md

         5. How are guidelines utilized for onboarding process?
         6. How various types of training is helpful to carry out a standard onboarding process?

+    C. For Customers
+        1. How do you handle issues of onboarding process?
+        2. How the data is beneficial?
+        3. What steps to carry out for an easy onboarding process?
+        4. How much pleased a client is with good communication while onboarding process?
+        5. How did you communicate for your queries?
+        6. What is your communication preference for onboarding process?